 Don’t be put off by such a long list of supplies – you’ll have plenty of leftovers to experiment with making other bath time products, which I’m pretty sure you’re going to want to do after you make these Maleficent soaps!

-How to Make Cupcake Bath Bombs
+How Do You Make Cupcake Bath Bombs?

 The full instructions are found in the printable tutorial card at the end of this post, but here is a quick outline so you know what to expect.
 I highly recommend always reading a tutorial all the way through before starting.

 I’ve also got some photos to guide you through making the cupcake bath bombs and there is a slideshow video over on my YouTube channel that you can watch and save to your Playlists for future reference.
 (Don’t forget to subscribe while you are there!)

 In a large mixing bowl, whisk together baking soda, citric acid, cornstarch, and kaolin clay.

 You then add coconut oil, polysorbate 80, melted cocoa butter, and essential oil to the dry ingredients and mix together well.
 You may need to use your hands to break down any lumps that form.

 To turn the bath bomb mixture black, add activated charcoal.